sanjeshpathak/realtimedashboardplatform/README.md

-# Real Time Dashboard Platform
+# Real Time Streaming Dashboard Platform

 A Real Time Streaming Dashboard Platform using MQTT Protocol.
 You can create your own Real Time Streaming Dashboard using this platform.
 All you need is a MQTT broker, and a web server to host your html dashboard page.
 Infact you don't need a web server, you can open the dashboard page from your file system in a browser.
 This platform has been extensively tested on Chrome browser.